Jessi-777/Jessi-777/README.md

 - Hi I'm Jessi, I'm software Engineer who believes in building and using technology rooted by love to help each other, progress our lives for the good of     humanity.

-- I see staying humble as a workout within you that builds courage, sacred knowledge, strength and compassion while using your ambitions to fuel you to get   things done.
+- To me staying humble is a workout within you that builds courage, sacred knowledge, strength and compassion while using your ambitions to fuel you to get   things done.

 - My goal in life has always been about loving what I do.
-This way I am passionate about what I do and happy to deliver doing it.
+This way, I am passionate about what I do and happy to deliver doing it.

 - Learning is an infinite journey.
 I'm a student of the universe who loves to study, putting in my time with a healthy balance while staying focused.

+- I take self accountability serious with a healthy and balanced approach.

 # Projects